-When I was in school PLC’s were just in their infancy.
-We were taught that the PLC consisted of the central processing unit (CPU), analog and digital inputs and outputs.
+We will now look at the parts of a PLC system.
+When I was in school PLCs were just in their infancy.
+We were taught that the PLC consisted of the central processing unit (CPU), analog and digital inputs, and outputs.
 Everything was programmed with dedicated handheld devices and/or software devices on specialized hardware.
 We now have modern PLC systems that are capable of so much more.
-Let’s look at how we can now break up these modern PLC system into the seven essential components.
+Let’s look at how we can now break up these modern PLC systems into the seven essential components.

 Inputs and Outputs (I/O)